tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

  - If configured, the application deployed inside a Pod is accessible from the external world.

 All of the above are networking challenges which must be addressed before deploying the Kubernetes cluster.

+## Pod-to-Pod Communication Across Nodes

+In a clustered environment, the Pods can be scheduled on any node.
+We need to make sure that the Pods can communicate across the nodes, and all the nodes should be able to reach any Pod.
+Kubernetes also puts a condition that there shouldn't be any Network Address Translation (NAT) while doing the Pod-to-Pod communication across hosts.
+We can achieve this via:

+ - Routable Pods and nodes, using the underlying physical infrastructure, like Google Kubernetes Engine
+ - Using Software Defined Networking, like Flannel, Weave, Calico, etc.